Welcome to Jaco Beach Costa Rica

 There are innumerable things to do when you travel Costa Rica.

-Visit Arenal Volcano and sit in the hot springs watching the eruptions.
+- Visit to Arenal Volcano and sit in the hot springs watching the eruptions.

 There are dozens of different activities close-at-hand where you’ll have fun or find a romantic place.